Learning from the past and looking ahead

 - Distribution of a Regional Catchment Strategy e-newsletter

 - Notification in the public notices of The Age newspaper

 - Direct communication with various community and partner organisations

 - Continuing close consultation with major Victorian Government organisations and the 38 councils in the region.

-The final strategy is expected to be submitted to the Victorian Minister for Water at approximately the end of September 2021, after which it will be considered within Government and, when appropriate, formally approved.
+The final strategy will be submitted to the Victorian Minister for Water at approximately the end of October 2021, after which it will be considered within Government and, when appropriate, formally approved.